Laboratory 6

 • Generate ready-to-download executables (so the user is not forced to install a C++/Nim/Rust/… compiler)

-• Do not add too many tasks: free CI build time is limited!
+• Avoid over-complicating the workflow: free CI build time is limited!

 • The only requirement for this course is that you run the tests!